tripl-to/proposal/docs/README.md

-# Introduction - TRIPL = smaRT TRaveL IndusTRy PRoTocoL
+# Introduction - TRIPL = smarT TRaveL Industry ProtocoL

 **TLDR for blockchain experts: Hotel nights, flight seats, opera tickets and a place in an exotic expedition can be seen as NFTs.**

-TRIPL allows a direct interaction between hotels, airlines, experience providers (_hosts_) and travelers.
+TRIPL allows a direct interaction between _hosts_ (hotels, airlines, activities...) and travelers.
 TRIPL is a protocol that enables a new open and distributed market based on web3, smart contracts and blockchain technologies.
 It allows the industry to interact in a new way, between hosts and travellers.

 On top of the current industry applications new ones could be developed, such as:

 - Allotment auctions.
-- Cross _hosts_ traveller points/fidelity programs.
+- Cross _hosts_ and traveller points/fidelity programs.
 - New reputation system for both _hosts_ and travellers that can integrate with old ones.
-That reputation points could be used to governance the network.
+That reputation points could be used to governance the network (Decentralized Autonomous Organization).
 - Package editors won't need direct contracts with each _host_.
 They will be able to _bundle_ packages joining each _hosts_ availability.
 - Credit lines could be provided based on the _host_'s _"locked on contract"_ sales.